riscv/meta-riscv/docs/Plasma-Mobile-on-Unleashed.md

 PACKAGECONFIG_append_pn-mesa    = " r600"
 ```

-You can then start the buld by running:
+You can then start the build by running:
 ```
 MACHINE=freedom-u540 bitbake core-image-plasma-mobile
 ```

 ## Deploying

-Follow the top level README to flash the image to an SD card (you will probably need an SD card with more then 10GB of storage).
+Follow the top-level README to flash the image to an SD card (you will probably need an SD card with more than 10GB of storage).
 Once you boot the device Plasma Mobile should start.

 ## Known issues